expected results and outcomes

 Smart and user-friendly digital technologies offer innovative means for motivating citizens, and especially young people, to contribute to cultural heritage research and practice.

-CitizenHeritage will investigate and test in practice the use of ICT as a facilitator and mediator of citizen science in Cultural Heritage and Higher Education, spreading awareness about the potential of using appropriate digital tools for the mutual benefit of institutions and citizens.
-To do so, it will build on the collaboration between researchers and students with technical expertise on one hand, and with professionals, students and citizens with a background in humanities on the other.
+CitizenHeritage investigated and tested in practice the use of ICT as a facilitator and mediator of citizen science in Cultural Heritage and Higher Education, spreading awareness about the potential of using appropriate digital tools for the mutual benefit of institutions and citizens.
+To do so, it built on the collaboration between researchers and students with technical expertise on one hand, and with professionals, students and citizens with a background in humanities on the other.
 The outcomes of the lessons learnt from this collaboration will be described in a comprehensive report which will overview good practices, identify needs for new ICT services, and discuss the maintainability and exploitation potential of ICT-enabled approaches.

 Leader: National Technical University of Athens